UkiDLucas/Android-TensorFlow_YOLO/README.md

 **Note on usability:**

 - Here is a [video](http://youtu.be/EhMrf4G5Wf0) showing a small demo of the app.
+- The network only outputs one predicted bounding box at a time for now.
+The code can and will be extended in the future to output several predictions.
 - GPUs are not currently supported by TensorFlow on Android.
 If you have a decent Android device you will have around two frames per second of processed images.
 - The app is hardcoded for 20 classes and for the tiny-yolo network final output layer.
 You can check the following code if you want to change this: